 Moreover, the Iron Spy trail, along with the museum having tactile objects placed around kept him intrigued and entertained.
 Furthermore, the museum impressively showed many objects made from iron.

-My son enjoyed the water activities with the dams and working out the puzzles.
+My son also enjoyed the water activities with the dams and working out the puzzles.

 We stopped off at the mine railway, where we learned about how the Victorians used their children to go down to the mines because they were smaller and could reach more places.

-The best experience by far was visiting the Victorian fairground.
+Certainly, the best experience by far was visiting the Victorian fairground.
 My son was apprehensive at first about going on the swing boats; however, I manage to encourage him to go on one with me.
 Once he was seated, he had so much fun.
-He couldn’t stop laughing with joy.
+Furthermore, he couldn’t stop laughing with joy.

 The Broseley PipeWorks and Tar Tunnel are other Ironbridge gorge points of interest, although, they were not open on Sunday.
 We also missed out seeing the Museum of the Gorge, Coalport China Museum and Jackfield Museum.
 There was just so much to see and do.
 We, therefore, intend to make good use of our adult passport tickets.

-*This blog is based on our experience of visiting the Ironbridge Gorge Museum.
-I received no payment or any other commission for this post.
+Disclaimer: This blog is based on our experience of visiting the Ironbridge Gorge Museum.
+Additionally, I received no payment or any other commission for this post.